14 Favorite Valley Plants that Attract Hummingbirds

 spring through fall.
 Different coral bell varieties offer a wide range of dramatic foliage colors.
 Wonderful as a border, in a container,

-in mass plantings or in rock gardens. and varies by
+in mass plantings or in rock gardens.

 - Eremophila (f) (aka Emu Bush) – This waterwise, desert-loving evergreen shrub enjoys full sun